InlandRevenue/Gateway_Services-Returns-and-Information/README.md

 # Returns and Information

+Use this repository to access software development kits (SDKs) for returns and information services offered through Inland Revenue's gateway services.

 ## [Accounting Income Method (AIM)](./Service%20-%20AIM/)

 AIM is a provisional tax option that uses accounting software to work out how much provisional tax small businesses will have to pay throughout the year.